clintonboys/clintonboys.com/content/projects/hugo-migration/index.md

 I think most of these are actually desirable changes - I prefer the slightly wider look and I had got a bit sick of looking at my face all the time.
 If people want to see what I look like, they can click through to my LinkedIn or GitHub profiles from the [about]({{< ref "about" >}}) page and see it there.

 I did the migration very manually, copying pages over one by one and fixing up things that needed to be fixed.
-A few times during the migration of over fifty pages, I thought about trying to automate some of the migration, but in the end I found it a much more meditative process to go over everything manually.
+A few times during the migration of over fifty pages (and over 60,000 words!), I thought about trying to automate some of the migration, but in the end I found it a much more meditative process to go over everything manually.
 It also let me catch a few decade-old typos.
 For each page, the things I had to change were

 - front matter and feature image
 - mathematics typesetting